-Gold Medal Packing Inc. Recalls Veal Products Due to Possible E. coli O26 and O45 Contamination
+Gold Medal Packing Inc. Recalls Veal Products Due To Possible E. Coli O26 and O45 Contamination

-The veal trim and top bottom sirloin (TBS) products were produced and packaged on August 16, 2016, and October 25, 2016.
+The boneless veal and top bottom sirloin (TBS) products were produced and packaged on various dates between August 16, 2016, and October 25, 2016.
 The following products are subject to recall:

 - 60-lb. boxes containing “BONELESS VEAL”.